lundmar/nvim/README.md

 Remember to sometimes run `:checkhealth` to optimize your nvim configuration

 I see a lot of people remapping nvim keys but I recommend using default keys because then you can use nvim everywhere and it is a lot easier to maintain.
+Do not become a slave of custom mappings that only works with your setup.